sjelin/Socrata-Problem-1/README.md

 2. What is the shortest distance between two points?
 3. How many paths are there between two points using no more than N stops?
 4. How many paths are there between two points of length no more than M?
+5. How many paths are there between two points using exactly N stops?

 Category 1 problems are trivial.
 Category 2 problems are a simple application of Dijkstra's algorithm.
 Category 3 problems are obviously just a special case of category 4 problems with the edge weight set to 1.
+Similar things can be said of category 5.
 So category 4 problems are what are most interesting.

 The most intuitive way to approach problem 4 is as follows: